uhAlexz/Limed/README.md

 * Use !spam, then follow the direction(s).

 ## ❗ Extra
-__Created by: uhAlexz___ | *This isn't created for malicious intent and only educational purposes!*
+__Created by: uhAlexz___ | *This isn't created for malicious intent and only for educational purposes!*
 - Twitter: https://twitter.com/uhAlexz
 - GitHub: https://github.com/uhAlexz
 - Discord: uhalexz_

 ## 🐛 Virus Free!
-This webhook spammer is virus free, if you don't trust me then look at the VirusTotal reports on this and Tria.ge scan on this too.
-I swear, that this webhook spammer isn't riddled with virus from left to right.
+This webhook spammer is virus-free.
+If you don't trust me, then look at the VirusTotal reports on this and the Tria.GE scan on this, too.
 ---
 <img src="https://i.imgur.com/9vXMkjU.png">
 <img src="https://i.imgur.com/MyghLCV.png">